ultralytics/hub-sdk/docs/reference/helpers/utils.md

 ---
-description: Learn to multi-thread functions using the @threaded decorator in the Ultralytics Hub SDK.
+description: Learn to multi-thread functions using the @threaded decorator in the Ultralytics HUB SDK.
 Enhance your code efficiency and performance.
-keywords: Ultralytics Hub SDK, threaded decorator, multi-threading, Python utils, performance enhancement, code efficiency
+keywords: Ultralytics HUB SDK, threaded decorator, multi-threading, Python utils, performance enhancement, code efficiency
 ---

 # Reference for `hub_sdk/helpers/utils.py`